NEONScience/NEON-Data-Skills/tutorials/R/dc-spatial-raster/05-Time-Series-Raster.md

 ---
 syncID: 0f5e34fdc92349d4a3e317b83b6e38f6
-title:  Raster 05: Raster Time Series Data in R
+title:  "Raster 05: Raster Time Series Data in R"
-description: This tutorial covers how to work with and plot a raster time series, using an R RasterStack object.
-It also covers the basics of practical data quality assessment of remote sensing imagery.
+description: "This tutorial covers how to work with and plot a raster time series, using an R RasterStack object.
+It also covers the basics of practical data quality assessment of remote sensing imagery."
 dateCreated: 2015-10-23
 authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul
 contributors: